AcademySoftwareFoundation/OpenColorIO/docs/quick_start/for_contributors.rst

   issues with the ``good first issue`` label.

 * If you want to help develop config files, start by looking at :ref:`quick_start_config_authors` and join the #configs channel on :ref:`slack`.
+From there, you may want to join the OCIO Configs working group.

-* If you want to help with documentation, join the #docs channel on :ref:`slack`.
+* If you want to help with documentation, join the #docs and #ux channel on :ref:`slack`.

 * If you want to help test, join the #general channel on :ref:`slack` and let us know you want to help test.